KDE/kde-builder/doc/chapter_05/cmdline.md

 need to rebuild the others.

 `--refresh-build` (or `-r`)
-This option forces kdesrc-build to build the given modules from an absolutely fresh start point.
+This option forces kde-builder to build the given modules from an absolutely fresh start point.
 Any existing build directory for that module is removed and it is rebuilt.
 This option is useful if you have errors building a module, and sometimes is required when Qt or KDE